scheff-code/lunovus-testapp/README.md

 ## Testing/Using the Application

-The home page of the application makes clear that you must first login to use the app, and offers a means to create an account using the 'Register' button.
+The home page of the application makes clear that you must first log in to use the app, and offers a means to create an account using the 'Register' button.

 Once you've created your account, you will be redirected to the Dashboard.
 Since this is simply a test application, there is little to do or see here, but you will notice a 'Tasks' link at the top of the page.
 Click that.